electric-sql/electric/website/blog/posts/2024-12-09-electric-beta-release.md

   </div>
 </div>

-### Signup for cloud
+### Signup for early access to Electric Cloud

-We're also working hard building our [Cloud product](/product/cloud), which provides managed Electric hosting so you don't need to [host Electric yourself](/docs/guides/deployment).
+We're also building [Electric Cloud](/product/cloud), which provides managed Electric hosting (for those that don't want [host Electric themselves](/docs/guides/deployment)).

-If you're interested in using Electric Cloud, you can sign up for early access now:
+If you're interested in using Electric Cloud, you can sign up for early access here:

 <div class="actions cta-actions page-footer-actions left">
   <div class="action cloud-cta">